-However, not all dogs are made for the brutal cold that comes with this fun experience.
+Not all dogs are made for the brutal cold that comes with the fun experience of playing in the snow.
 Just like us, some of them need extra protection to prevent frostbites and hypothermia.
-This applies to both indoors and outdoors!
+Here are a few to keep in mind.

 dog for the winter so we’ve curated the most important tips to

 Get them acclimatized to the cold first

 If you see your pupper shivering and dragging you back inside,

 Invest in puppy coats